MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

 # Kubernetes Integration

 Starting at version 1.5.0, Otoroshi provides a native Kubernetes support.
-Multiple jobs are provided in order to
+Multiple jobs (kubernetes controllers) are provided in order to

 - sync kubernetes secrets of type `kubernetes.io/tls` to otoroshi certificates
-- act as a standard ingress controller
+- act as a standard ingress controller (supporting `Ingress` objects)
-- provide Custom Resource Definitions (CRDs) in order to manage Otoroshi entities from Kubernetes
+- provide Custom Resource Definitions (CRDs) in order to manage Otoroshi entities from Kubernetes and act as some kind of ingress controller with its own resources

 ## Deploy otoroshi on your kubernetes cluster